-Semould accord it the highest honor if you and your companions would agree to meet with me.
-If you agree, please allow my ser-want to bring all of you to me.
+would accord it the highest honor if you and your companions would agree to meet with me.
+If you agree, please allow my ser-with me of you to me.
+Else, please vant to bring all of you to me.
 Else, please inform him of your refusal, and concern your-inform him of your refusal, and concern yourof paramount importance.